yogeshsd/query2report/documents/README.txt

 Query2Report
 -------------

-How many times have we run SQL queries on RDBMS using rich SQL editors to extract data, copy it to excel sheet to plot simple trend charts?
-Why do we not use any of the existing BI or reporting tools?
+How many times have we run SQL queries on RDBMS, extract data, copy it to excel sheet and plot simple trend charts?
+Why don't use any of the existing BI or reporting tools?
 The overhead of using heavy weight BI tools is little too much for a simple report/charting requirement.
 Firstly, you need to have a licensed version, trial versions are good but they don't offer continuity.
 Secondly, there is a learning curve associated in building reports, no one lets you transform SQL queries to chart directly, you need to know the product in building even a simple report.

 Query2Report addresses both these limitations.
 Query2Report provides a simple opensource business intelligence platform that allows users to build report/dashboard for business analytics or enterprise reporting.
-The application transforms bunch SQL queries to beautiful google charts.
+The application transforms bunch SQL queries to beautiful google charts with following features

-The application caters to real time reporting with automatic refresh functionality.
+Real time reporting with automatic refresh functionality.

-The different elements in reports can pull data from multiple databases instance belonging to same or different vendor.
+Data from different database instance can be pulled and displayed in a single report.
 Role based security allows the users to create public or personal reports.
 Angular JS is used to build this application as a SPA and HTML 5 responsive user interface design makes it run on seamlessly laptops, mobiles and tablet

 Refer to video tutorials